sophiakv/sophiakv.github.io/_pages/teaching.md

 author_profile: true
 ---

-Coming soon: description of my teaching experience!
+Coming soon: description of my teaching experience, including a TA position with BeaverWorks Summer Institute and an accessible astronomy education research project.

 <!--